Generic Name: azithromycin dihydrate

-In these immunocompromised patients with advanced HIV infection, it was necessary to assess laboratory abnormalities developing on study with additional criteria if baseline values were outside the relevant normal range.
+In these immunocompromised patients with advanced HIV infection, it was necessary to assess laboratory abnormalities developing on trial with additional criteria if baseline values were outside the relevant normal range.

 Treatment of Disseminated MAC Disease

-One randomized, double blind clinical trial (Study 189) was performed in patients with disseminated MAC.
-In this trial, 246 HIV infected patients with disseminated MAC received either azithromycin 250 mg qd (N=65), azithromycin 600 mg qd (N=91) or clarithromycin 500 mg bid (N=90), each administered with ethambutol 15 mg/kg qd, for 24 weeks.
-Patients were cultured and clinically assessed every 3 weeks through week 12 and monthly thereafter through week 24.
-After week 24, patients were switched to any open label therapy at the discretion of the investigator and followed every 3 months through the last follow up visit of the trial.
+One randomized, double-blind clinical trial (Study 189) was performed in patients with disseminated MAC.
+In this trial, 246 HIV-infected patients with disseminated MAC received either azithromycin 250 mg daily (N=65), azithromycin 600 mg daily (N=91), or clarithromycin 500 mg twice a day (N=90), each administered with ethambutol 15 mg/kg daily, for 24 weeks.
+Blood cultures and clinical assessments were performed every 3 weeks through week 12 and monthly thereafter through week 24.
+After week 24, patients were switched to any open-label therapy at the discretion of the investigator and followed every 3 months through the last follow-up visit of the trial.
 Patients were followed from the baseline visit for a period of up to 3.7 years (median: 9 months).
-MAC isolates recovered during study treatment or post-treatment were obtained whenever possible.
+MAC isolates recovered during treatment or post-treatment were obtained whenever possible.